Learn Non-Lethal Self-Defense Techniques

 – Personal alarms: A personal alarm or panic sensor can be worn around the neck and pressed if you’re in a dangerous situation.
 The noise can startle and scare away an attacker– and it draws focus to you.

--Martial Arts San Diego: Learning real life self-defense techniques will prepare for the unknown.
-Good martial arts like Kosho-Ryu or Kajukenbo will teach you to have to defend yourself effectively using punches (striking), kicking or fighting on the ground.
+-Martial Arts San Diego: Learning real-life self-defense techniques will prepare me for the unknown.
+Good martial arts like Kosho-Ryu or Kajukenbo will teach you to defend yourself effectively using punches (striking), kicking, or fighting on the ground.